greggy/yota/README.md

 Your tariff is 500
 ```

-Сhange current triff to 300:
+Сhange current tariff to 300:

 ```
 > ./yota.py -s 300